COVID-19 'is threatening to us': Past epidemic leaves survivors at risk

 Like COVID-19, polio ravaged the vulnerable, though usually younger people rather than older adults.

-And like COVID-19, the epidemic closed schools, theatres and churches.
+And like COVID-19, it closed schools, theatres and churches.

 "Many of the kids I knew were sent to the country, where there were fewer people, to live with a relative," McNeill recalls.